psi4/psi4/doc/sphinxman/source/build_obtaining.rst

 Find-the-code Quiz
 ------------------

 * I just want to run the code.
-I may tweak the Python, but I’m not developing anything to contribute back to the code base.
+I may tweak the Python, but I'm not developing anything to contribute back to the code base.

-  * Provided I still get good, threaded BLAS/LAPACK, I’m willing to sacrifice processor architecture tuning to avoid compiling it myself.
+  * Provided I still get good, threaded BLAS/LAPACK, I'm willing to sacrifice processor architecture tuning to avoid compiling it myself.

     * I'm on Linux or Mac or Windows with Ubuntu Bash Shell.